kisenshi/gvgai-agent-behaviour-research/README.md

 We have implemented an executable that allows triggering an automated gameplay of a game of the GVGAI framework by providing a config file with the details of the game, agent and the description of its behaviours.
 The code related to this standalone, as well as the final folder and downloadable zip can be found in the [automated-gameplay-standalone branch](https://github.com/kisenshi/gvgai-agent-behaviour-research/tree/automated-gameplay-standalone).

+## Generalisation experiments: portability and gameplay testing

+We have identified various _behaviour-types_ agents from the _teams_ generated in the experiments and run a test to check their potential portability to new levels, different from those used for their generation.
+These agents have also been used to test "broken" levels in an exploratory study.

+The code for these experiments and related links can be found in the [generalisation-experiments-automated-gameplay-stats branch](https://github.com/kisenshi/gvgai-agent-behaviour-research/tree/generalisation-experiments-automated-gameplay-stats)

 ## License